 It is incredibly important that throughout the process you demonstrate knowledge of the school context and needs.
 Start showing that in your application on the written portions.
 Reference strategic documents, visions, and student performance data in your responses when possible.

 Letters of Reference Matter

 Application reviewers pay attention to these letters more than you might think.
 Letters from your immediate supervisor (you are an effective teacher, right?) are the most effective.

-Letters from district leaders and an active parent are also useful.
+Letters of recommendation from district leaders and an active parent are also useful.
 Letters from other teachers are less useful – as one hiring manager said to me, “How hard is it to get a friend to recommend you?”